aztecrex/haskell-graphql/README.md

 The issue functions will allow a programmer to form and send GQL requests to a service and interpret the results easily.

-### Unparse

-The unparse function(s) will be capable of converting an ST into a form that can be consumed by common tools such as [Graphiql](https://github.com/graphql/graphiql).

 ### Introspection

 Introspection adds discovery features to the execution functions.
+The libary will support commonly used tooling such as [Graphiql](https://github.com/graphql/graphiql).

 ## Build